codeforamerica/honolulu_answers/README.md

 ## First, a big Thank You:

-* Search results are aided by a thesaurus service provided by [http://words.bighugelabs.com/](words.bighugelabs.com).
+* Search results are aided by a thesaurus service provided by [words.bighugelabs.com](http://words.bighugelabs.com/).
-* Background photo courtesy of [http://royalrealtyllc.com/](Royal Realty)
+* Background photo courtesy of [Royal Realty](http://royalrealtyllc.com/)

 ## Installation